Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Introduction

 \section{Introduction}

-Three-dimensional earthquake ground motion simulations have long been constrained to low frequencies due to computational cost \citep{olsen2006strong,graves2010broadband,bielak2010shakeout}; however, over the last decade, the continuous growth of high-performance computing systems has made higher frequency simulations an increasingly realistic target \citep{taborda2013ground,taborda2014ground,bielak2016verification,rodgers2018broadband,rodgers2019broadband}.
+Three-dimensional earthquake ground motion simulations were long constrained to low frequencies due to computational cost \citep{olsen2006strong,graves2010broadband,bielak2010shakeout}; over the last decade, however, the continuous growth of high-performance computing systems has made higher frequency simulations an increasingly realistic target \citep{taborda2013ground,taborda2014ground,bielak2016verification,pinilla2024,mccallen2024regional}.
 This fact has motivated researchers to refine existing source, geology, and velocity models to capture source, path, and site effects of deterministic broadband ground motion simulations over a finer resolution \citep[e.g.,][]{shi2013rupture,taborda2012earthquake,roten2014expected,elnaz,savran2016model}.
-In particular, evidence suggests that smaller-scale variations in the shallow velocity structure, localized scattering, and nonlinear behavior may significantly affect the amplitude and frequency content of the simulated ground motions, especially at the frequency range of engineering interest.
+In particular, the literature suggests that small-scale variations in the shallow velocity structure causing localized scattering and nonlinear sediment behavior may significantly affect the amplitude and frequency content of ground motions, especially in the frequency range of engineering interest.
 This emphasizes the need for a more accurate representation of the shallow crustal layers in large-scale numerical models.